-- A Nucleus[®] 7 or Kanso[®] 2 Sound processor paired to the Nucleus Smart App.
+- A Nucleus® 8, Nucleus® 7 or Kanso® 2 Sound processor paired to the Nucleus Smart App.
 Devices with an acoustic component and programmed in hybrid mode are not currently supported. - Any implant type (excluding Nucleus[®] 22 Series Implant and specialty implants such as an auditory brainstem implant). - A unilateral, bilateral or bimodal device configuration.
 Only the CI side will be directly assessed during a Remote Check and bilateral patients will complete most activities separately for each ear.

-Note: If you are unsure about a patient's capability to complete a Remote Check, invite them to try it at the end of a clinic appointment so you can be there to provide support.
-Cochlear provides a range of resources to assist and support patients with completing their Remote Checks at home.
+Note: If you have enrolled your patient in Remote Care via mCP and they are unsure of how to use Remote Check, invite them to try it at the end of a routine clinic visit so you are there to provide support.
+Cochlear provides a range of resources to assist and support patients with completing their Remote Check at home.